-The indictment alleged that Haradinaj, and former Kosovo Liberation Army commanders Idriz Balaj and Lahi Brahimaj, were part of a joint criminal enterprise to consolidate control over the Dukagjin area of western Kosovo through the unlawful removal and mistreatment of civilians.
+The indictment alleged the three men were part of a joint criminal enterprise to consolidate the KLA's control over the Dukagjin area of western Kosovo through the unlawful removal and mistreatment of civilians.

-The three men were initially indicted in March 2005.
-Haradinaj was originally charged with 37 counts, but the trial court decided in April 2008 there was insufficient evidence to back up the charges and acquitted him, along with Balaj and Brahimaj.
+Haradinaj was originally charged with 37 counts, but the trial chamber decided in April 2008 there was insufficient evidence to back up the charges and acquitted him, along with his co-defendants.

 Prosecutors appealed, and Wednesday, the appeals chamber ruled in their favor.